JakeSteam/blog-programming/_drafts/2022-11-06-using-gitstream-to-improve-pr-workflow.md

 ### No community

 Whilst gitStream has a lot of helpful functionality, it seems to have very little traction in the developer community yet.
 As such, there are not many (read: none) "out of the box" configuration files that can be copied.
 Instead, any advanced functionality desired would require writing from scratch.
-In fact, [Googling "gitstream"](https://www.google.com/search?q=gitstream) returns several different projects, with the correct one only featuring in around half the results.
+In fact, [Googling "gitstream"](https://www.google.com/search?q=gitstream) returns several projects, with the correct one only featuring in around half the results.

 Whilst this is likely due to the very recent nature of gitStream (it appears to only be a few weeks old), the lack of any customer forums or [StackOverflow questions](https://stackoverflow.com/search?q=gitstream) suggests the only source for assistance will be from the application developer.